cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 If module 2 passed the capability key to module 3, module 3 could then claim it and call module 1 just like module 2 did (in which case module 2 could no longer call `GetCapability`, since it would then be owned uniquely by module 3).

+### Outstanding questions

+The correct answers to these questions depend on the intended use-cases, which we do not yet understand in sufficiently precise detail.
+This document should be updated once they are better understood.

+- Should capabilities be single-owner or multi-owner?
+- How should revokability & claimability work?

 ## Status

 Proposed.